KristofferStrube/Blazor.BanditAlgorithms/README.md

 - Implement other Bandit algorithms
 - Make datasets customizable
   - Add bernoulli arms
-  - Add bernoulli arms with changin mean
+  - Add bernoulli arms with changing mean values
 - Move the running of the algorithm to a web worker using the [Tewr.BlazorWorker](https://github.com/Tewr/BlazorWorker) package.